mklabs/mincerize/readme.md

 For CSS type of input:

-Turn the type into `.css` with `--css`, it'll then concat the files , generate debug-info through stylus, convert the debugging info and output the result.
+Turn the type into `.css` with `--css`, it'll then concat the files , generate debug-info, convert the debugging info and output the result.

-There is no minification for CSS yet, untill proper V3 sourcemap generation is done through csso / cssp (the stylus wrapper to generate debug-info mapping would also become unecessary)
+There is no minification for CSS yet, untill proper V3 sourcemap generation is done through csso / cssp.

 - str              - The String of JavaScript to parse and generate from